samunruh86/bluehaven/admin/email_templates/email_overview.md

 - **Understand Their Incentives** – Distributors value reliable partners who order regularly, communicate clearly, and pay on time.
 Create urgency with a statement like: “I’m ready to place a $10,000 PO this week — just need to get set up.”
 - **Personalization Wins** – Successful outreach relies on value-driven communication, professionalism, and persistence.
 - **Depth Over Breadth** – Building trust and consistent communication leads to stronger, longer-lasting partnerships.
-- **Act Like a Partner, Not a Buyer** – Position [YOUR_COMPANY] as a value-adding partner who helps strengthen brand presence, not just a reseller looking for profit.
+- **Act Like a Partner, Not a Buyer** – Position [U_COMPANY] as a value-adding partner who helps strengthen brand presence, not just a reseller looking for profit.

 ---